 Key Findings

-Tuition for an online criminal justice bachelor's degree in New York ranges from $10,000 to $25,000 per year, with public schools generally offering lower rates for in-state students.
+Tuition for online criminal justice bachelor's degrees in New York ranges from $10,000 to $30,000, with public universities generally more affordable than private ones.

 The chart above shows the distribution of the cost of unit of study for Online Criminal Justice in New York, NY in 2024.
 The cost is given in USD per unit.
 Each bar denotes the number of institutions with total cost of study falling into given interval.